jdkandersson/OpenAlchemy/docs/source/index.rst

 .. _backrefs:

-.. note:: To be able to add relationships created by *x-backrefs* to the type
+.. note:: To be able to add relationships created by :samp:`x-backrefs` to the
-    annotations of the models file, the schema stored alongside a model, which is accessible at the *_schema* class variable (not a public interface so it should not be used or relied upon), will use the *x-backrefs* extension property to record the schema for all back references for the model.
-    *x-backrefs* is not a public interface and should not be relied upon as it is subject to change.
+    type annotations of the models file, the schema stored alongside a model, which is accessible at the :samp:`_schema` class variable (not a public interface so it should not be used or relied upon), will use the :samp:`x-backrefs` extension property to record the schema for all back references for the model. :samp:`x-backrefs` is not a public interface and should not be relied upon as it is subject to change.

 .. _model-utilities: